 6. How were your feelings and mistakes handled growing up?
 Were they forgiven, judged, or punished?
 Who was hard on you?
 Were you made to feel ashamed?

-7. Evaluate the standards by which you’re judging yourself.
-Are they your values, your parents’, your friends’, your spouse’s, or those of your faith?
+7. Evaluate the values, beliefs, and standards by which you’re judging yourself.
+Are they yours, your parents’, your friends’, your spouse’s, or those of your faith?
 Do you need their approval?
 It’s pointless to try to live up to someone else’s expectations.
 Others’ desires and values have more to do with them.
 They may never approve, or you may sacrifice yourself and your happiness seeking approval.

 8. Identify the values and beliefs that in fact governed you during the event?
 For example, “Adultery is okay if my spouse never finds out.”
 Be honest, and decide which values you agree with.

 9. Did your actions reflect your true values?
 If not, trace your beliefs, thoughts, and emotions that led to your actions.
 Think about what may have led you to abandon your values?
 Notice that you hurt yourself when you violate your values.
 This actually causes more harm than disappointing someone else.

 10. How did your actions affect you and others?
 Whom did you hurt?
 Include yourself on the list.

 11. Think of ways to make amends?
 Take action, and make them.
 For example, if the person is dead, you can write a letter of apology.
 You can also decide to act differently in the future.